RealArtsn/ruby-mastermind/README.md

 # ruby-mastermind

-This is my implementation of the Mastermind project in the Odin Project Ruby course.
+This is my command-line implementation of the Mastermind project in the Odin Project Ruby course.

 A secret four-digit number will be generated and the player must guess the code to win within 12 tries.